-Bierton lies within the Aylesbury Vale district in the county of Buckinghamshire and adjoins the civil parishes of Aston Abbots, Weedon, Watermead, Aylesbury, Kingsbrook and Hulcott.
+Bierton, Broughton & Kingsbrook lie within the Aylesbury Vale district in the county of Buckinghamshire and adjoins the civil parishes of Aston Abbots, Weedon, Watermead, Aylesbury, Weston Turville, Aston Clinton and Hulcott.

-The National Planning Policy Framework (NPPF) published by the government in 2012, revised in July 2018, February 2019, July 2021, September 2023 and again in December 2023, is an important guide in the preparation of local plans and neighbourhood plans.
+The National Planning Policy Framework (NPPF) published by the government in 2012, revised in July 2018, February 2019 and again in July 2021, is an important guide in the preparation of local plans and neighbourhood plans.
 The NP must demonstrate that it is consistent with the provisions of the NPPF.

-This draft plan has been prepared in compliance with the adopted Vale of Aylesbury Local Plan 2013-2033 (VALP).
+This draft plan has been prepared on the assumption that the Vale of Aylesbury Local Plan 2013-2033 (VALP) will be adopted.